Set up a device template

 Create an event measurement

-To add a new event measurement, select Edit Template, and then click the + New Measurement button.
-Select Event as the measurement type, and enter the details on the Create Event form.
+To add a new event measurement, select + New Measurement and select Event as the measurement type.
+Enter the details on the Create Event form.

 Provide the Display Name, Field Name, and Severity details for the event.
 You can choose from the three available levels of severity: Error, Warning, and Information.